How to Respond to Google Reviews: 15 Examples for Every Star Rating

 Response:

-""We appreciate your honesty, and we're sorry we didn't exceed your expectations.
+""We appreciate your honesty.
 We set a high bar for ourselves, and clearly we missed the mark on your visit.
-We'd love to understand what would have made your experience special — your perspective helps us improve.
-If you'd be willing to give us another try, we're confident we can deliver something memorable.""
+We'd love to understand what would have made your experience stand out — your perspective genuinely helps us improve.
+If you'd be willing to give us another try, we're confident we can deliver something better."

 Review: "Decent haircut but the wait time was ridiculous.
 Waited 40 minutes past my appointment time."